Moses Brown: Early life

-Moses Brown was born in Providence in the Colony of Rhode Island and Providence Plantations on September 23, 1738, the son of James Brown II and Hope (Power) Brown.
+Brown was born in Providence in the Colony of Rhode Island and Providence Plantations on September 23, 1738, the son of James Brown II and Hope (Power) Brown.
 He was the grandson of Baptist minister James Brown (1666–1732), and his father was a prosperous merchant.

 The family firm was active in distilling rum, owned an iron furnace, and took part in a wide variety of merchant activities, including the slave trade.
 It sponsored the ill-fated and notorious voyage of the slave ship Sally in 1764, in which at least 109 Africans died.

-Moses Brown's father died in 1739, and Moses was raised in the family of his uncle Obadiah Brown, who was primarily responsible for running the firm's spermaceti works derived from whaling.
+His father died in 1739, and he was raised in the family of his uncle Obadiah Brown, who was primarily responsible for running the firm's spermaceti works derived from whaling.
 After Obadiah died in 1762, Moses served as executor of his estate.
 Shares in the farming and shipping business were divided among Moses and his brothers Nicholas, Joseph, and John.
 They renamed the business as Nicholas Brown & Co.

 The brothers were co-founders of the College in the English Colony of Rhode Island and Providence Plantations, later renamed Brown University after Nicholas's son.
-The family was active in the Baptist community of Providence and were descendants of Chad Brown (c.
-1600 – 1650), a Baptist minister who co-founded Providence Plantations with Roger Williams.
+The family was active in the Baptist community of Providence and were descendants of Chad Brown, a Baptist minister who co-founded Providence Plantations with Roger Williams.

 Brown married his cousin Anna Brown (daughter of his uncle Obadiah) in 1764.
 They had two surviving children: Sarah (1764–1794, married William Almy) and Obadiah (1771–1822), and a daughter who died young.
 Brown served as a deputy to the Rhode Island General Assembly from 1764 to 1771, and he served on a committee to oppose the Stamp Act in 1765.
 In 1769, he participated in efforts to move the college in the English Colony of Rhode Island and Providence Plantations to Providence from Warren, Rhode Island.
-The four Brown brothers donated family land for the new campus that had been passed down from Chad Brown.
+The four Brown brothers donated family land for the campus that had been passed down from Chad Brown.

 Brown's wife Anna died in 1773.
 He gradually retired from the family business and began his involvement with the Quakers.
+In 1779, Brown married his second wife, Mary Olney, a fellow Quaker.
+They were married for 18 years and had no children.

 American Revolution

-His brother John Brown was arrested in the Gaspee affair, which helped to trigger the American Revolutionary War.
-Moses and Joseph Brown delivered a proposal to English colonial officials in Boston that Rhode Island's preparations to resist royal authority would be stopped if John Brown was released.
+His brother John was arrested in the Gaspee affair, which helped to trigger the American Revolutionary War.
+Moses and Joseph delivered a proposal to English colonial officials in Boston that Rhode Island's preparations to resist royal authority would be stopped if John was released.